MarcoCaglia/fashion-image-classifier/README.md

 ### Step 2: Running the DVC pipeline

 The DVC pipeline is already created and stored in the dvc.yaml file.
 To reproduce the original model training, the user shoudl run `dvc repro`.
+The trained and evaluated model will be saved to the `workdir`.

 By default, DVC will store added files in a local minio bucket.
 Minio can be started by navigating into the `workdir` of this repo and running `docker-compose up`.
 Note that when running this command for the first time, the user would need to create a bucket called `image-classification`, which is the bucket, that DVC will store files in.
 By default the minio container runs on port 9000 and the credentials are loaded from the .env file in the `workdir` folder (not the main folder).